 Counselling helps you look at issues, problems, thoughts and feelings in a safe, secure and confidential setting with a person who is not involved with the situation.
-It may be you have concerns and worries and that you would like to talk the matter through with someone independent who will be able to offer advice and guidance.
+It may be you have concerns and worries and that you would like to talk the matter through with someone independent who is able to listen and help you to find your answers.

 Whatever the situation, the counsellor will listen without judging and with empathy and understanding, helping you to explore the issues.
 Put simply, a counsellor helps you work through problems.
 Counsellors aim to establish an atmosphere of honesty, openness and mutual respect.
 The Counsellor will ensure that your privacy is respected and will endeavour to create a safe and secure place, allowing you the opportunity to develop your own answers or come to your own decision.